ColinRoitt/colourBlind/README.md

 ## But what is it?
 It's a simple website where a user can upload a picture, say a graph in a presentation, and see what it looks like to people with various kinds of colour blindnesses.

-Based on an Express server, written in Node, we use JIMP to process images, and a wonderful library [colour-blind](https://www.npmjs.com/package/color-blind) to generate colour values.
+Based on an Express server, written in Node, we use [Jimp](https://www.npmjs.com/package/jimp) to process images, and a wonderful library, [colour-blind](https://www.npmjs.com/package/color-blind), to generate colour values.

 We just perform a 2d loop over an image extracting pixel rgb hex values, create a new image with altered colours, and submit that back to the user asynchronously.